Derrick Rose Looks To Rebound After Disastrous Year With New York Knicks

 Regardless, many of Rose’s teammates in New York had experience playing alongside former NBA Most Valuable Players and felt the longtime Chicago Bull was still an effective player.

-“I think he [Rose] is the same player he was [when he was MVP], he’s got the same quickness, he can go to the bucket anytime he wants, he can affect the game and he can change the game,” Knicks veteran guard Sasha Vujacic said to The Inquisitr last month.
+“I think he [Rose] is the same player he was [when he was MVP], he’s got the same quickness, he can go to the bucket anytime he wants, he can affect the game and he can change the game,” Knicks veteran guard Sasha Vujacic said to the Inquisitr last month.

 “He’s got a lot of weapons and when you have a lot of weapons, he can do a lot of damage.”

 Statistically, Rose’s season was in-line with his production since two major knee surgeries zapped him of his explosiveness.
-In 64 games, Rose posted 18.0 points, 4.4 assists, and a.471 percent field goal percentage in 32.5 minutes per game.
+In 64 games, Rose posted 18.0 points, 4.4 assists, and a 47.1 percent field goal percentage in 32.5 minutes per game.
 He missed the Knicks’ final eight games after suffering a torn meniscus in his left knee – the same knee that was repaired after he tore his ACL in the 2012 playoffs, forcing him to miss the entire 2012-13 season.

 Entering free agency for the first time this offseason, Rose’s hope is that his latest knee ailment – which was repaired with arthroscopic surgery on April 5 and given a three to six week recovery period – won’t steer away suitors.